Going bald can be daunting and requires you taking control of your hair loss.

-With a thicker beard that you can trim and style with clippers and a comb, the French fork is the ultimate choice for a manly beard.
+With a thicker beard that you can trim and style with clippers and a comb, the French fork is the ultimate choice for a manly beard and bald head.
 These beards grow quite long, but they’re styled to have an indent in the center that gives this look a forked edge.

 10. Traditional Box Cut Beard

 This well-groomed look is more traditional and often works best if you have thick beard hair.
 Basically, after growing out your beard to be long and thick, you may opt for this neatly blended and trimmed down box beard look.

 Looks amazing with the bald style!